vuw-research-computing/raapoi-tools/docs/index.md

 After the module loads you can type srun --pty lua at a prompt, or add it to the path of your lua script (the RC team recommends using /usr/bin/env instead of an absolute path).

-Showing/listing the module environment modifications You can discover what the module will load into your environment you can run module show, for example here is what gurobi adds:
+Showing/listing the module environment modifications You can discover what the module will load into your environment you can run module show, for example here is what R adds:

 ```
 module show R/3.5.1